 When you’re not wimping out on yourself, concrete get-out-of-debt goals look more like these:

-- I no longer use debt to pay for things.
-I only spend money that I already have, no matter what.
+- I only spend money that I already have, no matter what.

 - I hate that my credit card has such a high interest rate, so I’ve cut it up and am sending at least an extra $100 a month to it to knock it out faster.

-- I will be debt free by [calculated date] or sooner.
+- We will be debt free by [calculated date] or sooner.

 - Building an emergency fund is my first priority, so I’m working extra for the next 3 months and selling things to have it done by [date].